probablyduncan/cafe/README.md

 ## todo:
-[x] - implement IRenderer up to what's currently working [ ] - back rendering / fast forwarding in renderer
+[x] - implement IRenderer up to what's currently working [x] - back rendering / fast forwarding in renderer
-[ ] - global state keys ? for date/time
+[ ] - basic events implementation for RESET button and MAKE CHOICE only [ ] - global state keys ? for date/time
+[ ] - back rendering fade in effect
-[ ] - basic events implementation for RESET button and MAKE CHOICE only [ ] - save files? quicksave, save file browser
+[ ] - better text effects
+[ ] - save files? quicksave, save file browser
-[ ] - writing!! that is probably top priority lol and how I will learn what new features I need [ ] - maybe don't serialize last clear choice in choices map, so it doesn't get stored twice?
+[ ] - writing!! that is probably top priority lol and how I will learn what new features I need [x] - maybe don't serialize last clear choice in choices map, so it doesn't get stored twice?